-How to write a great LinkedIn profile
+How to write a stand-out Virtual Assistant LinkedIn profile

 Why do Virtual Assistants need a LinkedIn profile?

-Virtual Assistants need a standout LinkedIn profile for a number of reasons.
+In my opinion, Virtual Assistants need a profile on LinkedIn for a number of reasons.

-• LinkedIn is the platform for professional business owners.
+• LinkedIn is a platform for professionals.

 • You get to show exactly what you do, how you do it, who you do it for and why someone would benefit from hiring you.